NAL-i5K/GFF3toolkit/gff3-merge.md

 ### How does gff3-merge.py auto-assign replace tags?
 You can choose to have the program auto-assign replace tags for you.
 (This is the default behavior.) **The auto-assignment program ONLY works for mRNA features.** For all other feature types, if there is no replace tag, the program will add 'replace=NA'.
 The program will identify which mRNA models from the modified GFF3 file overlap in coding sequence with models from the reference GFF3 file.
 The program will add a 'replace' attribute with the IDs of overlapping models.
 Specifically, the program will do the following:
 - Extract CDS and pre-mRNA sequences from mRNA features from both GFF3 files.
 - Use blastn to determine which sequences from the modified and reference GFF3 file align to each other.
-These parameters are used:
+These parameters are used: `-evalue 1e-10 -penalty -15 -ungapped`
 - If two models pass the alignment step, the program will add a 'replace' attribute with the ID of each overlapping model to the modified gff3 file.
 - If no reference model overlaps with a new model, then the program will add 'replace=NA'.